teolivan/LNU_IoT_project/README.md

 <img src="https://github.com/teolivan/LNU_IoT_project/blob/main/circuit_diagram/lnu_iot_schematic.png?raw=true" alt="schematic for the project">

 ### *Electrical calculations
+The LDR sensor already had a 2000Ω resistance.
+A resistor with a resistance of 470Ω was added to the series resistance, making the total series resistance 2470Ω.
+This is in order to limit the current in the circuit.
+Calculations were also made for the LEDs.
+The current is 25mA, and the source voltage is 3.3V, and the load voltage is 2V.
+This makes R = (3.3/2)/0.025 = 52Ω.
+The resistor with the lowest resistance in the kit I bought had a resistance of 330Ω.
+I could connect one of those resistors to each LED, however, I felt like the resistance needed was so miniscule that it was not needed to connect the resistors to the LEDs in order to limit the current.
+I tried the LEDs, and they did not become warm, so I determined it was not necessary.

 ## Platform
 Describe your choice of platform.
 If you have tried different platforms it can be good to provide a comparison.